lukaemon/seed/paper/chungScalingInstructionFinetunedLanguage2022/README.md

 ### About building application
 - LLM API would do 80% of the work.
 It's universal glue.
 The rest would be few highly optimized T5 and other tools such as vector database, etc.
 - For super valuable, large TAM problem, tight vertical intergration is good startegy, like Neeva, which is capital and talent intensive.
-Not a good fit for first time entrepreneur.
-Accept the fact that you can't do that right now and focus on getting a win in the prosumer market asap.
+Recognize what can be done and what's beyond means right now, accept, act and iterate as fast as possible.
 - Let me get the 80% right first. `rationale engineering`, `in-context learning`, best practice of `prompt engineering`, etc. Then specialize on finetuning t5 models.
 - Cultivate good taste on what is strategically valueable task to build customized model for.